jaydenweaver/search/search/README.md

 # Paperfind API

-Paperfind API is a FastAPI-based search service for academic papers.
+Paperfind API is a FastAPI search service for academic papers.
 It generates embeddings for user queries using OpenAI, searches a Qdrant vector database for relevant papers, and fetches metadata from Supabase.
 The API is designed with robust error handling, retries, and rate-limit handling.

 ---